tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * In the pgAdmin editor, right-click the newly established server to create a new database.

-* From the menu, select Create, and then select Database to create a new database.
+* From the menu, select `Create`, and then select `Database` to create a new database.

   ![create_database.png](Images/create_database.png)

 * Enter "example_db" as the database name.
-Make sure the owner is set as the default Postgres, and then click Save.
+Make sure the owner is set as the default `Postgres`, and then click Save.

   ![example_db.png](Images/example_db.png)